Interesting, Incredible, Impressive – All The Best WordPress Stats & Facts

 #12.
 Technically, anyone can edit or add to the WordPress core code, since it’s classified as open-source software, licensed under the GPL. – WordPress.org

 #13.
 Automattic officially owns WordPress, however the WordPress Foundation—a non-profit organization founded by Matt Mullenweg—owns and manages WordPress, WordCamp, and related trademarks. – WordPress Foundation

 #14.
 Automattic employs 1,979 people, who work on a large number of projects in addition to WordPress. – Automattic

 #15.
-There are 205 (and counting) translations available for WordPress. – WordPress.org
+WordPress is available in more than 70 languages and there are 205 (and counting) translation locales available for WordPress. – WordPress.org

 #16.
 WordPress systems being run on the English language sit at 49.2%. – WordPress.org